niemopen/cmftool/README.md

 ## Building

-This project was built with NetBeans 24, Gradle 8.6, and Oracle JDK 21
+This project was built with NetBeans 24, Gradle 8.6, and Oracle JDK 21.
+Try `gradlew

 ## Other assets